Peta Scholz: Adelaide Thunderbirds

 Between 1997 and 2007, Scholz made 169 appearances for Adelaide Thunderbirds in the Commonwealth Bank Trophy league.
 She was a prominent member of the Thunderbirds teams that won five successive minor premierships between 1997 and 2001.

 She also played in six successive grand finals between 1997 and 2002, helping Thunderbirds win premierships in 1998 and 1999.
 In 2002, 2003, 2004 and 2007, she was named in the Margaret Pewtress Team of the Year.
 Between 2004 and 2006, together with Laura von Bertouch, she co-captained Thundersbirds.
 In 2006 she played in her 150th Commonwealth Bank Trophy match.
 She retired as a Thundersbirds player after the 2007 season.
 Her 169 appearances (649 quarters) was the second highest tally in the Commonwealth Bank Trophy league after Liz Ellis.

 Waikato Bay of Plenty Magic

 In 2010 and 2011, Scholz played for Waikato Bay of Plenty Magic in the ANZ Championship.
-She signed for Magic in October 2009 after impressing while playing for a World 7 team in an international test series against New Zealand.
+She signed for Magic in October 2009 after impressing while playing for a World 7 team in the 2009 Taini Jamison Trophy Series against New Zealand.
 On 8 May 2010, during a Round 8 match against Central Pulse, Scholz suffered a season ending injury.
 She was subsequently replaced in the squad by Jade Clarke.
 She returned to play for Magic during the 2011 season.